tewinget/loki-network/docs/refactor_notes.md

 this layer is tl;dr meant for path management but not path building.

-the routing layer is responsible for sending/recieving flow layer PDU, DHT requests/responses, latency testing PDU and any other kind of PDU we send/recieve over the onion layer. this layer will be responsible for managing paths we have already built across lokinet. the routing layer will periodically measure path status/latency, and do any other kinds of perioidic path related tasks post build. this layer when asked for a new path from the flow layer will use one that has been prebuilt already and if the number of prebuilt paths is below a threshold we will tell the onion layer to build more paths. the routing layer will recieve path build results be their success/fail/timeout from the onion layer that were requested and apply any congestion control needed at the pivot router.
+the routing layer is responsible for sending/recieving flow layer PDU, DHT requests/responses, latency testing PDU and any other kind of PDU we send/recieve over the onion layer. this layer will be responsible for managing paths we have already built across session_router. the routing layer will periodically measure path status/latency, and do any other kinds of perioidic path related tasks post build. this layer when asked for a new path from the flow layer will use one that has been prebuilt already and if the number of prebuilt paths is below a threshold we will tell the onion layer to build more paths. the routing layer will recieve path build results be their success/fail/timeout from the onion layer that were requested and apply any congestion control needed at the pivot router.